 Irina Razumovskaya is an established Russian-Israeli ceramic sculptor, based in London.
 Irina creates fascinating ceramic series and spatial installations in a minimalistic manner.
 The distinguishing feature of her art is a storytelling.
 Without using a narrative in a traditional meaning Irina creates stories behind the scenes of her ceramic installations.
 It could be perceived through the composition and the material of the sculptures.
 Irina Razumovskaya often let the surface of the sculptures stay crackled.
 The peeling layers make allusion to various themes such as aging, dilapidation and erosion.

 Irina Razumovskaya’s sculptures are in a dialogue simultaneously with the early avant-garde and constructivist art e.g. Vladimir Tatlin and Alexander Rodchenko sculptures and minimalism sculptures of Carl Andre and Donald Judd.

-Another Irina Razumovskaya“s bold idea is to play with the viewer”s perception.
-The repeating method of her practice is a representation a ceramic relief as a painting.
+Another of Irina Razumovskaya“s bold ideas is to play with the viewer”s perception.
+The repeating method of her practice is a representation of a ceramic relief as a painting.

-In such a context the ceramic reliefs remind both of altarpieces and abstract paintings.
-There is again no plot in a traditional meaning inside these series but a hypnotizing naked nature of an object as it is.
+In such a context the ceramic reliefs remind both altarpieces and abstract paintings.
+There is again no plot with a traditional meaning inside this series but a hypnotizing naked nature of an object as it is.
 Due to the flaking surfaces these “paintings” may be interpreted as portraits of a time running away from us.